arcaicandy/PiQRAP/documentation/usbmount-config.md

 ### 3\.
 Create Symbolic Link

-We need to make sure PiQRAP can see any mounted USB drive under /media/pi so we create a symbolic link that allows this...
+We need to make sure PiQRAP can see any mounted USB drive under /media/pi so we create a folder and a symbolic link that allows this...

 pi@PiQRAP:\~/PiQRAP $ sudo mkdir /media/pi